This article was originally published in 2014. It was updated in 2022.

 - Drug or alcohol abuse

-- Socioeconomic pressures (studies show a higher incidence of abuse in lower-income communities)
+- Socioeconomic pressures or economic stress (studies show a higher incidence of abuse in lower-income communities)

 - A prior criminal arrest history